sleepdeprivediris/Pedilatro/README.md

 # **PEDILATRO**

 *A Balatro mod made for me and my friends, not really meant for the public but I'm free do to whatever I want so here it is.*
+*THIS IS ALSO MY FIRST TIME CODING IN ANY OTHER LANGUAGE THAN HTML AND CSS*

 This mod adds :

 ![Additions](https://i.imgur.com/lfluPPf.png)

-Last updated, 3rd of August
+Last updated, 7rd of August

 ## PLANNED CONTENT: